traingle logo

 • Transform ($300,000): for established platforms with 10,000 or more users

-Tools at the Catalyst level will look different and be at varying stages of development.
-The product of your proposal may be an MVP or a prototype, or you may still be in the ideation phase and taking steps towards these goals as a result of your proposal.
+Catalyst tools are early stage ideas or products.
+This could look like an MVP or a prototype, or you may still be in the ideation phase and taking steps towards these goals as a result of your proposal.
+While ideas are eligible for Catalyst prizes, you should be able to fully articulate a theory of change grounded in evidence and a plan for development.

-If your tool has no current users and has not gone to market, we recommend the Catalyst award level.
+If your tool has no active users and/or has not gone to market, we recommend the Catalyst prize level.

-No, you are not required to compete at the Transform award level.
-You are welcome to compete at a lower award level if you believe your use of funds and the idea’s phase of development would be better suited to the Growth level.
+No, you are not required to compete at the Transform prize level.
+You are welcome to compete at a lower prize level if you believe your use of funds and phase of development would be better suited to the Growth level.

 Budgets should provide a high-level picture of the major cost drivers for the project.
 We are looking for budgets to illustrate that the team has a clear sense of how they’ll execute and whether the award will provide the necessary funds to accomplish the goals set out in their proposal.